YulongW/myreads/README.md

 ## Material Components for the web

-This project tries the [Material Components for the web](https://github.com/material-components/material-components-web) and it is awesomoe!
+This project tries the [Material Components for the web](https://github.com/material-components/material-components-web) and it is awesome!

 ## Create React App